stedwick/PhilNav-Python-RaspberryPi/README.md

 1. No graphical user interface
 1. Not Plug-and-Play Over USB, uses the network (Wi-Fi, ethernet)
 1. Difficult to assemble and install (knowledge of building Raspberry Pi computers and Python required)
+1. No clicking.
+You'll have to use a switch, pedal, or other dwell clicking software.

 There are many other head-mice, but mine's the best:
 * https://smylemouse.com